Charged with Domestic Violence in Colorado Springs?

 If you are facing domestic violence charges in Colorado, then you have more than just a court case on your hands.
 You have a whole slew of potential problems.

-You have protections orders - aka restraining orders - to deal with.
+You have protection orders - aka restraining orders - to deal with.

 In Colorado, the courts automatically issue a 72-hour emergency protection order against anyone charged with domestic violence.
 The courts will issue this 3-day restraining order even if the alleged victim made up the charges, does not press charges, or changes her or his mind and retracts the charges.